Little Sister Magdeleine of Jesus: Foundation of Little Sisters of Jesus

-1946–1952 Development of the community and the setting in place of basic intuitions
+1946–1952 Development of the community

-1946 Decision to extend the communities of the Little Sisters of Jesus to every country, idea born while on retreat at La Sainte Bauume in France.

-1946 Recognition of the Little Sisters of Jesus as a diocesan Congregation.

-1946–1947 The first Communities involved in outside paid jobs: In 1946 two Little sisters were employed at Zenith light bulb factory in Aix-en-Provence.
+In 1946 the community received recognition of the Little Sisters of Jesus as a diocesan Congregation.
+The Sisters also did unskilled jobs to share in the working conditions of ordinary people and to support themselves financially.
+Inspired by Charles de Foucauld, the sisters live a life of simplicity and contemplative prayer as they serve among the very poor.
+Members of the congregation began to become involved in outside paid jobs: In 1946 two Little sisters were employed at Zenith light bulb factory in Aix-en-Provence.
 In 1947 Little sister Magdeleine worked in a pharmaceutical factory making tablets in Marseilles and, in 1947 in Algiers, in a metal box factory.

-1948 Foundations in the Middle East, inspired by her search to be among Arab Christians and enable the Communities to belong to the different Oriental Rites.
+1948 foundations were established in the Middle East, inspired by her search to be among Arab Christians and enable the Communities to belong to the different Oriental Rites.
+In Jerusalem, the sisters write icons to support themselves.
+"Our mission here, as everywhere, can be summed up in three words: prayer, communal and work life, friendship with people."

-1949 Pilgrimage to Béni Abbès with four Little sisters where they met Mohammed, Charles de Foucauld's companion, who looked after the hermitage of Charles de Foucauld.

-Birth of the idea of Communities centred on Adoration.

-1949 Bishop de Provenchères encouraged all Little Sister Magdeleine's plans to become: a worker among workers, a gypsy among gypsies, by a sharing of life through friendship.
-First community among 'gypsies' living with them in a caravan.

-1949 In Bethlehem, Little sister Jeanne accepted to become General Sister in charge.
-Little Sister Magdeleine remained foundress and mother and was free to continue to prepare future foundations.
-Spiritual childhood became the hallmark of the Little Sisters.
+In 1949 she made a pilgrimage to Béni Abbès with four Little sisters where they met Mohammed, Charles de Foucauld's companion, who looked after the hermitage of Charles de Foucauld.
+Bishop Provenchères encouraged Magdeleine's plans to become: a worker among workers, a gypsy among gypsies, by a sharing of life through friendship.
+In Bethlehem, Little sister Jeanne accepted to become General Sister in charge.
+Magdeleine remained foundress and mother and was free to continue to prepare future foundations.

-1950 Pilgrimage to Tamanrasset, Hoggar, where Charles de Foucauld had lived and to the Assekrem.

-1950 First Tent community in El Abiodh.

-1950 Journey to the Camerouns, across the desert, to prepare future foundations.
+In 1950 she made a pilgrimage to Tamanrasset, Hoggar, where Charles de Foucauld had lived and to the hermitage at Assekrem.
+The first tent community was established in El Abiodh.
+She also journeyed across the desert to the Camerouns, to prepare future foundations.